Tahlia Skaines Flaunts Her Hourglass Figure In White Lace Lingerie For Sexy New Selfie

 The matching panties rested high on her curvy hips and accentuated her tiny waist and flat tummy.
 Her killer legs were also on full display in the pic.
 She accessorized the look with some dangling gold earrings.

 Tahlia sat on an unmade bed as she snapped the selfie.
 She had one hand resting behind her for balance as the other held her phone.
 She arched her back and looked away from the lens with a sassy expression on her face.
-In the background of the shot some bedside tables can be seen, as well piece of artwork hanging above the bed.
+In the background of the shot, some bedside tables and a piece of artwork hanging above the bed could be seen.

-Tahlia wore her long, blond hair parted in the center and pulled back into a messy bun behind her head.
+She wore her long blond hair parted in the center and pulled back into a messy bun.
 She left some strands out to frame her face.

-Her sun kissed skin was illuminated by the shimmering highlighter on her forehead, chin, and under eyes, and the bronzed blush on her cheeks.
-She completed the look with dark gloss on her full lips.

 Many of Tahlia’s 515,000-plus followers fell in love with the snap.
-The post racked up more than 12,000 likes within the first eight hours after it was published to her account.
+The post racked up more than 12,000 likes within the first eight hours.
 Fans also hit up the comments section, leaving over 130 remarks about the photo.

 “I love that set,” a third comment read.